KelsierLuthadel/packet_hunter/README.md

 - country (filtered results showing results limited to specific countries)
 - http (filtered results showing http only traffic - not https)

-Each output filename will contain the current date-time.
+When scanning, a directory for each filter is created and the corresponding filtered output will be dumped to that directory.

+## Use cases
-### Scanning a multiple capture files
+### Scanning a single capture file
-`packet_hunter.py -i ~/captures/ -d ~/captures/output`
+`packet_hunter.py -i ~/captures/dump.pcapng -d ~/captures/output`

-Like the previous example, this will use the default config and will create the following directories containing filtered results.
+This will use the default config `/etc/packhunt/packhunt.conf` and will populate the following directories with filtered results:
-The difference between scanning a single file, and multiple files is that the results are merged into single files

 - dns
 - strange-ports
 - tls-version
 - nmap
 - country
 - http

+Each output filename will contain the current date-time.

+### Scanning a multiple capture files
+`packet_hunter.py -i ~/captures/ -d ~/captures/output`

+This will use the default config `/etc/packhunt/packhunt.conf` and will populate the following directories with filtered results:

+- dns (merged results from each capture file)
+- strange-ports (merged results from each capture file)
+- tls-version (merged results from each capture file)
+- nmap (merged results from each capture file)
+- country (merged results from each capture file)
+- http (merged results from each capture file)

 Each output filename will contain the current date-time.